Short URL for this page:

 The principal business of the Pinchback Legislature was to declare Kellogg elected governor, and C. C. Antoine, a colored barber, lieutenant governor.
 The inauguration of these officials was scheduled for the middle of January.
 In the intervals an attempt was made to get control of the state militia, the commander of which happened to be Gen. Hugh L. Campbell, a Warmoth supporter.
 Pinchback now removed Campbell and appointed Gen. James Longstreet in his place.
 The men, however, refused to obey Longstreet.
 They were then commanded to lay down their arms, and a detachment of police was dispatched to see that they did so.
 A bloody encounter was averted by the narrowest of margins.
 Both sides were preparing for hostilities when General Emory, commander of the Federal troops in New Orleans, intervened with the suggestion that the arms be surrendered to one of his officers.
 It was the fixed policy of the conservative people of the city to avoid even the p355 appearance of opposition to the Federal authorities, and this proposal, distasteful as it undoubtedly was, was accepted.
 An officer took possession of the arsenal and the citizen soldiers left it, and on December 14th it was handed over to Pinchback's emissaries.28

 The democrats made several futile efforts to alter the policy of the Washington authorities.
 To this end a series of mass meetings was held in New Orleans between December, 1872, and November, 1873.
 These meetings brought together immense concourses of people, including the best and wealthiest element in the population, but nothing that they could do in the way of petition and resolution had the slightest effect upon the morose and silent man in the White House.
 At the first of these meetings a memorial was drawn up asking only that recognition of either of the rival legislatures be deferred until an investigation should clearly determine which was entitled to official support.
-McEnery supplemented this appeal with a telegraphic message, and a delegation of prominent citizens went to the national capital and laid the case before President Indicates a West Point graduate and gives his Class.Grant, but without results.
+McEnery supplemented this appeal with a telegraphic message, and a delegation of prominent citizens went to the national capital and laid the case before President Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Grant, but without results.
 Grant's decision "was made," and "the sooner it was acquiesced in the sooner good order and peace" would be restored.29 An effort to get the United States Supreme Court to investigate was likewise fruitless, although the plan received a quasi-endorsement from the President.
 Nothing remained but to issue a statement of the facts to the American people, trusting that the narrative would influence public opinion and thus react upon a hostile government.
 This was done, and the address was well received by the press in many parts of the United States.
 In fact, the war on Kellogg and Pinchback was largely one of publicity.
 The final success which delivered Louisiana from its tormentors was probably due more to this policy than to the violent measures advocated by the younger and hotter-headed members of the democratic-conservative party.

 Early in January, 1873, the Pinchback government felt itself sufficiently powerful to attempt to overthrow by force its rival at Odd Fellows' Hall.
 An act creating a militia to be used to "suppress riotous and unlawful assemblysº [. . .] and to punish officers and others for neglect or refusal to discharge and perform duties imposed on them by law," was promulgated on January 5th.
 This was followed by another act calling out the militia for the purpose stated.30 The news of this legislation caused another mass meeting to convene in New Orleans, at which the determination to resist any attack on the McEnery Legislature was unequivocably expressed.
 Pinchback retorted on the following day with an address in which he said that, while prepared to allow "a faction of the citizens to indulge themselves as fully as the largest personal liberty may require," he was ready "to prevent by the prompt and vigorous execution of the laws the inception of all riotous and disturbed conditions," and concluded with the announcement that, on the proper day, the governor-elect (Kellogg) would be inaugurated.31